-An RU will cancel, as per IM's order, any train path where it failed to make use of the path or any part thereof due to an emergency.
+An IM will cancel any train path where it failed to make use of the path or any part thereof due to an emergency.

 If a freight train is delayed for more than 12 hours at the origin, it is not possible to run such a train.
 The RU must cancel the train in accordance with the provisions of the last paragraph of point 4.8.4 and instead order an ad-hoc train path in accordance with the provisions of point 4.5.3.
 The RU must indicate the number of the delayed train instead which the new train path is requested.